clearcapital/cc-react-scripts/README.md

 ```

 #### Adding Babel Plugins
 Async, await, and class properties are included implicitly when using the preset `react-app`.
 Thus, only decorators need to be added manually.
 To do this, modify the webpack configs inside the `@remove-on-eject` babel section to specify the plugin for `transform-decorators-legacy`.
-Also add it as a dev dependency in `package.json`.
+Also add it as a dependency in `package.json`.
 Lastly, add to `scripts/eject.js` where a babel config object is appended to `package.json` in order to consider the possibility of ejecting.

 #### Adding Lint Style
 Lint styles just involve copying over `.eslintrc` and `.eslintignore` to the `template/` directory from an existing CC project, and adding the StandardJS package to `package.json`.